 Diversity and inclusion at its best builds innovation, breeds creativity, and offers a sense of community.
 It cannot just be a statement, but rather a living, breathing, growing charge to represent, understand, and create a space for all voices for the individual, the CCAC as an organization, and the system as a whole.

-Brian Green, College & Career Advisor/Office Community Initiatives Coordinator
+Brian Green, Senior College & Career Advisor/Community Initiatives Coordinator

 The College & Career Access Center builds equity, diversity, and inclusion into the framework of all that we do.
 From the structure of our advising team to our partnerships and collaborations within the community, we are intentional and committed in our purpose to promote equity and inclusion in every model of service we provide.
 We recognize the importance of celebrating diversity of race, religion, ethnicity, gender orientation and all choices that represent an individual’s unique and personal life journey.
 We firmly believe the strongest communities are built upon relationships that draw insight, talent and creativity from every single member.
 It is the richness of diversity and culture each of us brings to the table that enlightens and broadens the perspectives of all who share in our common experiences.

 Travis Miller, College & Career Advisor

 I believe that all people, regardless of their race, gender, sexual identity or other differences, are deserving of respect.
 I believe all people have been created equal, but I believe everyone is deserving of equitable support.